Welcome to the Office of Financial Aid!

 Waynesburg University has been ranked a top value college in an outcome-based college rankings index compiled by Educate To Career (ETC), which describes its rankings as an effort to deliver on the promise of the federal government's College Scorecard by providing "actual college outcomes data."
 The University ranked No. 104 out of the more than 1,200 schools listed in the nationwide index.
 Included in the ranking are four-year colleges with annual enrollments greater than 1,000 students.
 According to ETC, colleges in the top third of the ETC Index have a relatively high percentage of graduates employed in their field of study and the earnings of graduates are relatively high.
 In addition, a majority of students graduate in four or five years and loan default rates are very low.
 Find out more.

-Waynesburg's tuition is $8,500 below the national average for private, non-profit, four-year colleges.
+Waynesburg's tuition is more than $11,000 below the national average for private, non-profit, four-year colleges.

 Average Gift Aid - More than $13,000 per year